How To Use Preserved Lemons For The Ultimate Flavor

 Sauces, Dips, and Spreads

-Preserved lemon peel is fantastic for adding it to various sauces to bring up the flavors.
-I particularly love gremolatas, chimichurri, and Moroccan lemon yogurt sauce.
+Preserved lemon peel is fantastic for adding to various sauces to intensify the flavors.
+I particularly love gremolata, chimichurri, and Moroccan lemon yogurt sauce.

 You can also infuse your olive oil with preserved lemon.
 Simply add some chopped rind to your olive oil and leave it for a week for infused flavor and a delicious spin.